 Aggie Day General Rules and Information

-• Pre-registration is required by March 15th.
-Click HERE to pre-register.
+- Pre-registration is required by March 21st via JudgingCard.com.

-• LATE entries will be taken by email only (saras@fortscott.edu) from March 16th – March 19th at DOUBLE THE ENTRY FEE!
+- LATE entries from March 22th – March 25th at DOUBLE THE ENTRY FEE!

 Teams: